marobo/timor_geodata/README.md

 ```

 ### Second Method
-Otherwise we can just clone this repo into our Django project and run this as an app
+Otherwise we can just clone this repository into the Django project

-Run git command below to clone this repo into your existing Djangoproject:
+Run git command below to clone this repo into your existing Django project:

 ```
 git clone git@github.com:marobo/timor_geodata.git